 The Basque region is known for its independent spirit, lush scenery, and amazing cuisine.
 Our travels go from the laid-back seaside town of San Sebastián to the modern architecture of urban Bilbao to the charm of French Bayonne, and introduce you to a corner of Europe that many Americans have yet to experience.

-It should be no surprise that France is the world's most-visited country.
-We'll lead you through the battlefields and rugged coastline of Normandy and Brittany, and the vineyards and chateaux of the Loire Valley and Burgundy.
-Then we head south to Provence and the glamorous Riviera before topping it all off in romantic, historic Paris.
+It should be no surprise that France is the world's most visited country.
+We'll lead you through the battlefields and rugged coastline of Normandy and Brittany, and the vineyards and châteaux of the Loire Valley and Burgundy.
+Then we'll head south to Provence and the glamorous Riviera before topping it all off in romantic, historic Paris.

-Experience the best of Paris along with its most stunning surroundings: the Loire Valley's exquisite châteaux; Brittany's half-timbered villages; Normandy's magical Mont St-Michel and stirring D-Day beaches; Monet's dreamy Giverny; and a medieval castle being painstakingly built in Burgundy today but using 13th-century technology.
+Some of France's most stunning regions lie within easy reach of its capital.
+After sharing tips for enjoying the best of Paris, we'll head out to explore the Loire Valley's exquisite châteaux, Brittany's half-timbered villages, Normandy's magical Mont St-Michel and stirring D-Day beaches, Monet's dreamy Giverny, and a medieval castle being painstakingly built in Burgundy with 13th-century technology.

 Elaine Sciolino, who has lived and worked in Paris for 17 years, shares her secret destinations and insider tips... from the rue des Martyrs, her favorite street, to the Seine, the most romantic river in the world.

 There's something about the play of light in this region, where natural and man-made beauty mingle to dazzle the senses and nourish the soul.
 We'll learn about Provence's remarkable array of Roman sites, dynamic cities, and most romantic hill towns.
 We'll also explore the Riviera's most popular sights and best beaches, plus share some key tips for crowd avoidance.